Gearbox-protocol/dev-docs/pages/core/debt-collateral.md

 To conserve gas, Gearbox V3 uses bit-strings (encoded into `uint256` numbers) called masks.
 Masks allow to efficiently store and verify set inclusion: a bit at the i-th position being set to 1 means that the i-th token in the system belongs to the set, with set inclusion being verifiable with a single `AND` op.
 There are several types of masks used in the system:

-1. `enabledTokensMask` - this mask encodes a set of collateral tokens that are enabled for a particular Credit Account.
+1. `enabledTokensMask` - this mask encodes a set of collateral tokens that are enabled as collateral for a particular Credit Account (i.e. this mask contains the underlying and all tokens with non-zero quotas).
 These masks are stored for each Credit Account.
 2. `quotedTokensMask` - this mask encodes the set of quoted tokens.
 Each `CreditFacade`/`CreditManager` has a single quoted tokens mask.
 3. `forbiddenTokensMask` - this mask encodes the set of forbiddenTokens (see below).
 Each `CreditFacade`/`CreditManager` has a single forbidden tokens mask.

 ## Forbidden tokens

 The Gearbox governance can give some tokens a special **forbidden** status, which is intended to prevent any further exposure to an asset.

-Forbidden tokens cannot be enabled as collateral on new accounts, and their balances cannot be increased after user calls.
+Forbidden tokens cannot have their quotas increased (so no new positions can be opened), and their balances cannot be increased after user calls.
 Some actions (such as borrowing more or withdrawing collateral) are prohibited until the user disposes of the forbidden token on their account.

+When a credit account has forbidden tokens enabled as collateral, the protocol performs collateral checks with safe prices, meaning that both the main and reserve price feeds are used to compute prices for active collateral.
+When forbidden tokens are active on the account, on-demand price feeds must be updated for all collateral tokens.